arichardi/Podcastr-NLW-study/README.md

 Used the structure as it follows on next docs to load the fonts

+#### New css ressources never used by me before

+calc(100vh - 6.5rem); - calculus inside css
+linear-gradient - name speaks by itself
+overflow-y: scroll - better experience
+text-overflow: ellipsis; put '...' on excess text

+### why Next

+The possibility to perform the application better with the use of SSG suport (Bellow) and other features.

+`IMAGE`

+the possibility of reduce and control the image quality before arrives in the browser

 ### Fetching the API

 We can consume the api data in 3 ways.